The Global Potatoes Industry: From Soil to Supply Chain

 You must have observed that fries are ubiquitous these days.
 In Indian small towns to African city cafés, Western-style potato snacks are making rapid strides.
 Why?
 Simply because fast-food companies and snacking cultures have globalised.

-As reported by The Times of India, India's processed potato exports jumped 450% to Southeast Asia in 2025.
-Not a typo.
+As reported by The Times of India, India's processed potato exports jumped 450% to Southeast Asia in the recent year.
 That represents a transformation that illustrates how emerging regions are not only consuming, but also exporting.

 Therefore, for distributors, this counts significantly.
 Exterior markets such as Asia and Africa are becoming growth poles, while Europe and North America remain forerunners in innovation and technology.
 The gist is being integrated with both, production and demand diversification is occurring, and trade flows are no longer one-way.